intel-analytics/ipex-llm/docs/docs/DockerUserGuide/index.md

 sudo docker pull intelanalytics/analytics-zoo:latest
 ```

 It is recommended to use a pre-build Docker image on the Docker Hub.
 However you can build or customize an Analytics Zoo Docker image if you do need to do so.
+Visit Analytics Zoo [Dockerfile](./../../../docker/zoo/).
+Customize it and build the image.
 For example:

 * Build an Analytics Zoo Docker image with latest Analytics Zoo nightly build: